vordimous/scmusictheropy/content/_index.md

     - label: Follow Us
       url: blog/index.html
   - title: Membership
-    content: Are you a board certified music therapist living in South Carolina?
+    content: Are you a board certified music therapist living in (or looking to move to) South Carolina?
 Are you a board certified music therapist looking to move to South Carolina?
 Are you studying music therapy in South Carolina?
     actions: